AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/campaigns/create-a-sales-campaign.md

 ---
 description: Create a Sales Campaign - Marketo Docs - Product Documentation
 title: Create a Sales Campaign
-hide: yes
-hidefromtoc: yes
 exl-id: 12969d09-529d-4cba-a419-7a3be52d3e96
 ---
 # Create a Sales Campaign {#create-a-sales-campaign}

-Campaigns are a series of multi-channel steps including: emails, phone calls, InMail, and custom tasks.
+Sales Campaigns are a series of multi-channel steps including: emails, phone calls, InMail, and custom tasks.
 They allow you to streamline your communications with your potential and existing customers.

-With Campaigns you can:
+With Sales Campaigns you can:

 * **Organize**: Streamline all your outreach activities in one place for efficient execution.
 * **Scale**: Schedule all your outreach efforts so you can scale your efforts, minimize manual work, and personalize as much as you need.
 * **Measure**: Track the success of all your emails and tasks in one place while automatically logging them into Salesforce.
 By knowing what is resonating and leading to results, you can consistently test and improve your results.

-So, how do you set up a Campaign?
+So, how do you set up a Sales Campaign?

 1. Click the **Campaigns** tab.

    ![](assets/create-a-sales-campaign-1.png)

-1. Select a category and click the **Create a Campaign** button to create a new Campaign.
+1. Select a category and click the **Create New Campaign** button.

    ![](assets/create-a-sales-campaign-2.png)